AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Introduction

-Previous friction prediction works either require a tactile sensor to touch the object of interest \citep{ewen2024you} or segment terrain regions to assign predefined parameters \citep{brandao2016material}.
-In contrast, our neural module estimates friction coefficients directly from visual inputs.
-Additionally, we employ a symbolic physical reasoning engine to infer the expected vehicle dynamics based on the predicted friction coefficients and supervise the neural module to align the inferred and observed dynamics.
-This approach eliminates the reliance on ground truth labels, ensuring strong adaptability to diverse terrain conditions.
-To incorporate the learned friction into a navigation system, we developed a physics-infused planner that leverages friction properties, terrain geometry, and vehicle capabilities to generate paths and speed profiles.
-This ensures that the planning results comply with physical laws, avoiding implausible scenarios such as climbing a hill with insufficient friction or driving at high speeds in bumpy regions.
-In summary, our contributions include: \begin{itemize}[noitemsep,topsep=0pt] \item We propose AnyNav, a neuro-symbolic framework for friction learning with physics-infused path planning, offering interpretability and achieving higher generalizability in complex and unstructured environments. \item The neuro-symbolic module estimates friction coefficients from visual inputs across diverse off-road terrains.
-It is supervised through aligning symbolically inferred and observed vehicle dynamics. \item The physics-infused planner generates paths and speed profiles while adhering to physical constraints, considering factors such as terrain friction, elevation, roughness, route distance, and vehicle speed. \item Experiments in both simulation and real world demonstrate the robustness and reliability of our navigation system across various off-road scenarios and multiple vehicle types. \end{itemize}
+\bl{Additionally, to achieve reliable off-road navigation, we introduce a physics-informed navigation system that leverages the learned friction to enhance terrain analysis.
+By jointly considering friction properties, terrain geometry, and vehicle capabilities through physics-based costs and constraints, the planner generates physically feasible trajectories and avoids implausible scenarios such as climbing a hill with insufficient friction or driving at high speeds over rough terrain.} \bl{Our contributions include:} \begin{itemize}[noitemsep,topsep=0pt,leftmargin=20pt] \item \bl{We propose a neuro-symbolic framework for visual friction learning, offering greater interpretability and improved generalizability in complex and unstructured environments.
+This framework, referred to as AnyNav, grounds a visual neural network in physical reasoning to predict friction coefficients.
+Its self-supervised design based on bilevel optimization enables adaptability and generalizability across diverse off-road terrains.} \item \bl{We develop a terrain property map together with a physics-informed navigation system that generates paths and speed profiles under constraints of terrain friction, elevation, roughness, route distance, and vehicle speed.
+Extensive experiments in both simulation and real-world settings demonstrate the robustness and reliability of our navigation system across various off-road scenarios and vehicle platforms.} \end{itemize}